KoliaPotap/BananaSnow/README.md

 ![ezgif-3-a69c317f3a.gif](https://cdn.steemitimages.com/DQmYeV2D2DSDenkD5d3L8gRgAG88svhHY3cE6boFusiRAsS/ezgif-3-a69c317f3a.gif)

 I wanted to try some js animations.
-First, default, animation will be snow.
+First, default, animation will be rain.
-I imagine what would be stupid to do with bananas.
-Answer is snow.
+It would be cool to do rain of bananas.
-Then I change my mind and add button that changes image.
 Most buttons don't work yet.
 Only enter your file
 Use small images.
 Text, transparent logo ...
 - Technology Stack